-The Zodiac Killer shot Paul Stine as he was performing a run-through stop, after all this was believed to be an unscheduled pickup, en route to a dispatched call at 500 9th Avenue.
-The bloodstains on Paul Stine's shirt and the fingerprints on the driver side door, as well as other points of interest, seemed to suggest that after Paul Stine was shot the taxicab motioned forward, out of control and the Zodiac Killer determined to secure a trophy for his master plan, quickly exited the rear of the taxicab, accessed the driver side door and after stepping over Paul Stine leaned against the body to gain some form of limited control and coast the taxicab to the intersection of Washington and Cherry Street where he secured his memento.
-For a more detailed account of this sequence of events, along with blood pattern analysis, visit the link on the right.
+The Zodiac Killer may have shot Paul Stine as he was performing a run-through stop (as this was believed to be an unscheduled fare), en route to a dispatched call at 500 9th Avenue.
+The bloodstains on Paul Stine's shirt and the fingerprints on the driver side door panel, as well as other points of interest, seemed to suggest that after Paul Stine was shot the taxicab motioned forward out of control.
+The Zodiac Killer, determined to secure a trophy for his master plan, quickly exited the rear of the taxicab, accessed the driver side door, and after stepping over Paul Stine, leaned against the body to gain some form of limited control and coast the taxicab to the Washington and Cherry Street intersection, where he secured his 'trophy'.
+For a more detailed account of this sequence of events, along with blood pattern analysis, click the image.

-If you were the killer of Paul Stine on October 11th 1969 and you were determined to secure a trophy to prove you were inside the taxicab that night, what is easier, searching the victims pockets for a personal photograph, a drivers license or some other form of ID card, or carefully tearing a rectangular section from the victims shirt tailpiece, which would without doubt take up far more time and ultimately increase the risk of detection or at worst capture.
+If you were the killer of Paul Stine on October 11th 1969 and you were determined to secure a trophy to prove you were inside the taxicab that night, what is easier, searching the victim's pockets for a personal photograph, a driver's license or some other form of ID card, or carefully tearing a rectangular section from the victim's shirt, which would certainly take far more time, and ultimately increase the risk of detection, or at worst capture.
 The killer wanted proof and he wanted it fast.
-If he had found Paul Stine's driving license, it seems bizarre he would then start searching for further trophies and almost surely it would have been unnecessary.
-This would seem to suggest he found Paul Stine's wallet, but it did not contain the proof he needed, so continued on to remove the shirt piece and like a jigsaw, would without doubt, place the letter writer and the murderer of Paul Stine under one banner, the Zodiac Killer.
+If he had found Paul Stine's driving license, it seems bizarre he would then start searching for further trophies.
+This would seem to suggest he found Paul Stine's wallet, but it did not contain the proof he needed, so proceeded to remove the shirt piece.
+The removal of the shirt piece enabled the Zodiac Killer mail off numerous sections to the newspapers, which did in three of his next four communications on October 13th, November 9th and December 20th of 1969.
+This would place the letter writer and the murderer of Paul Stine under one banner - the Zodiac Killer.

-In the police report it states 'Suspect should have many bloodstains on his person and clothing, suspect may also be in possession of the keys to the Yellow Cab, possibly his wallet belonging to the victim'.
-But why did he take these items, they were never sent to the authorities by the Zodiac Killer and would have been too bulky to have been received via the standard letter route.
-Even if the Zodiac Killer had wanted to place them into an envelope, he never did, so why did he take them.
-Is it possible he took them as a possible future trophy, but changed his mind.
-This seems unlikely, as he had ample opportunity to send them to the San Francisco Chronicle from the time the first section of shirt was received on October 13th 1969, until the second section of shirt was received, contained within the Melvin Belli letter on December 20th 1969, but he chose not to.
-Instead he chose to send a second piece of Paul Stine's shirt, and despite numerous letters after December 20th 1969 the keys and wallet were never sent.
+The police report stated: "Suspect should have many bloodstains on his person and clothing, suspect may also be in possession of the keys to the Yellow Cab, possibly his wallet belonging to the victim."
+But why did he take these items?
+They were never mailed to the newspapers or police by the Zodiac Killer, and would have been too bulky to have been received via the standard letter route.
+Despite numerous letters subsequent to this murder, the keys and wallet were never mailed.
 It may not be conclusive, but in all probability he took the keys and wallet for a totally different reason.
-A reason that was nothing more exciting than simple common sense.
+A reason that had nothing to do with securing further trophies, and was nothing more than simple common sense to evade capture.